Memory and Control

 - Code the grammar rules and inference rules into executable routines,

-- Design a mechanism (traditionally an algorithm) to select premises and inference rules in each step for given tasks.
+- Design a mechanism (traditionally an algorithm) to select premise(s) and inference rule(s) in each step for a given task/problem.

 2. Alternative Solutions